 Enjoy a full day at sea to relax and revel in the luxurious amenities of the brand-new Ocean Odyssey.
-Pamper your body with a relaxing massage, a facial, a swim in the infinity pool, or a soothing soak in the hot tub after an onboard lecture about your experiences so far.
+Pamper your body with a relaxing massage, a facial or a soothing soak in the hot tub after an onboard lecture about your experiences so far.
 Perhaps you’ll even meet friends for drinks in the lounge as you sail down under. . . to Australia!

 Disembark the Ocean Odyssey and explore Darwin

 This morning you’ll disembark the Ocean Odyssey in Australia — we hope you enjoyed this once-in-a-lifetime experience on Vantage's second 5-star ocean cruising small ship!

 Beneath Darwin’s laid-back nature lies a steely resolve.
 The city has had to be rebuilt four times over the past 120-odd years due to cyclones and World War II.
 A historical tour takes you around the city’s highlights, including the George Brown Botanical Gardens and the Museum and Art Gallery of the Northern Territory, with lunch at a local restaurant.